Frequently Asked Questions (FAQ)

 Drone or Unmanned Aerial Vehicle (UAV), it’s essentially the same thing, although these days our industry and CASA prefer to call the Remotely Piloted Aircraft Systems or RPAS.
 A drone is really something the military fly to shoot rockets at terrorists, but we don’t mind if you prefer to call them “drones”.

-Yes, in the hands of the right operator.
-Please do ask that question because accidents have happened and people have been hurt.
+Yes, in the hands of trained and experienced drone operators like those employed by Queensland Drones.
+Please do ask that question because accidents have happened and people have been hurt by careless or improperly trained UAV operators.

-Queensland Drones is absolutely committed to a safety management system equivalent to that used by operators or helicopters and light aircraft.
+Queensland Drones is absolutely committed to a safety management system equivalent to that used by operators of helicopters and light aircraft, and approved by the Civil Aviation Safety Authority (CASA).
 This means we operate under strict safety conditions and we carry out both a safety assessment and a risk management plan for every flight.

 We follow strict safety procedures and checklists to ensure our equipment and systems are operating normally and that our procedures minimise any risk of accidents or incidents.